smartlook/smartlook.github.io/_docs/sdk/ios.md

 Also here, objects can be removed from the whitelist by calling the respective `unregisterWhitelisted(object:)` or toggling the `slSensitive` property.

+#### Sensitive data in embedded web views

+Embedded web views are blacklisted by default, i.e., their content is not visible in the recordings at all.
+If an embedded web view is whitelisted, its content is recorded and its behaviour depends on its class

+- **UIWebView** shows their content unrestricted.
+UIWebView is a deprecated class and calling its interface programatically (which is necessary to hide sensitive data) leads to serious App Store warnings.
+Thus, there is no way to hide selected elements in UIWebView.

+- **WKWebView** hiddes fileds where user enters data by default.
+Any other HTML element that should be hidden can be flagged by assiging `smartlook-hide` CSS class to it.
+Fields hidden by default can be on the other hand whitelisted by assigning them `smartlook-show` CSS class.

 #### Sensitive mode

 In the case you don't want SDK to record video at all, but still want to get analytics events, use fullscreen sensitive mode: